Understanding Intrastate Conflict

 Violence Waged by Terrorist or Criminal Organizations

-Definition: Conflicts involving terrorist or criminal organizations that commit acts of violence for political, ideological, or financial motivations.
+Definition: Conflicts involving terrorist or criminal organizations that commit acts of violence for political, ideological, or financial reasons.

 Example: In Mexico, cartels use violence to exert control over the country’s politics and dominate its illegal drug market.
 In 2018, drug-related violence resulted in more than 33,000 homicides, including the deaths of at least 130 candidates and politicians.

-Definition: Conflicts involving the police, military, or other government group persecuting the country’s own citizens—often targeting those from a minority group.
+Definition: Conflicts involving the police, military, or other government groups persecuting the country’s own citizens—often targeting those from a minority group.

 Definition: Conflicts involving several groups vying to control and profit from a country’s natural resources.